 Furthermore, the Management cannot preclude the possibility that extended periods of economic strain on the economic environment the Group operates in, may have a potential effect on the Group, and its financial position and operating results, in the medium and longer-term.
 The changes in circumstances may require further enhanced disclosures in the financial statements of the Group for subsequent periods.

 4. SIGNIFICANT ACCOUNTING POLICIES

 The significant accounting policies applied in the preparation of these consolidated financial statements are set out below.
-These policies have been consistently applied to all periods presented, except for the change in accounting policy of borrowing costs due to the adoption of Agenda decision - Over Time Transfer of Constructed Good - IAS 23 Borrowing Costs (refer note 5).
+These policies have been consistently applied to all periods presented.

 Basis of Consolidation